rubyworks/microtest/README.md

 Copyright (c) 2011 Thomas Sawyer, Rubyworks

-Microtest is distributes under the terms of the **FreeBSD** license.
+MicroTest is distributes under the terms of the **FreeBSD** license.

 See License.txt for details.